ayrna/orca/doc/orca-tutorial.md

 ---

-***Exercise 2***: you should repeat this barplots but considering:
+***Exercise 2***: you can repeat this barplot but now considering:
-- One `global` (i.e. a metric where the class a priori probability is not considered) **nominal** metric.
+- A `global` (i.e. a metric where the class a priori probability is not considered) **nominal** metric.
-- One `global` **ordinal** metric.
+- A `global` **ordinal** metric.
-- One **nominal** metric specifically designed for imbalanced datasets.
+- A **nominal** metric specifically designed for imbalanced datasets.
-- One **ordinal** metric specifically designed for imbalanced datasets.
+- An **ordinal** metric specifically designed for imbalanced datasets.

 ---

 ### Syntax of `ini` files

-ORCA experiments are specified in configuration `ini` files, which run an algorithm for a collection of datasets (each dataset with a given number of partitions).
+ORCA experiments are specified in configuration `ini` files, which execute an algorithm for a collection of datasets (each dataset with a given number of partitions).
 The folder [src/config-files](../src/config-files) contains example configuration files for running all the algorithms included in ORCA for all the algorithms and datasets of the [review paper](http://www.uco.es/grupos/ayrna/orreview).
 The following code is an example for running the Proportion Odds Model (POM), a.k.a.
 Ordinal Logistic Regression.
 Note that the execution of this `ini` file can take several hours:
 ```INI
 ; Experiment ID
 [pom-real]